 Change on Adult Carers Quality of Life Questionnaire

-Time frame: change from pre-treatment to post-treatment (approximately 9-11 weeks after treatment onset) and follow-ups at 3 months post-treatment
+Time frame: change from pre-treatment or waitlist to post-treatment or waitlist (12-13 weeks), and follow-up at 3 months post-treatment

 Change on Brief - Coping Orientation to Problems Experienced Inventory (Brief-COPE)

-Time frame: change from pre-treatment to post-treatment (approximately 9-11 weeks after treatment onset) and follow-ups at 3 months post-treatment
+Time frame: change from pre-treatment or waitlist to post-treatment or waitlist (12-13 weeks), and follow-up at 3 months post-treatment

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.